 Lords of Thunder (called Winds of Thunder in Japan) was published by Hudson in 1993 for the PC Engine/TurboDuo, in joint production with Red Corporation.
-It was actually developed by CAProduction Co Ltd., who outside of 16-bit shooters, later went to work on the Mario Party series.
+It was developed by a team who would form CAProduction, who outside of 16-bit shooters, later went to work on the Mario Party series.
 Although its name bears a resemblance to Gate of Thunder, another shooter made by CAProduction for the PC Engine, the gameplay is entirely different.

 Lords of Thunder transcends the shooter stereotype, eschewing the usual space ships and sci-fi environments for a heavy metal fantasy-style setting.
 It follows the adventure of a god-knight named Landis (or Randy in the Japanese version).
 In typical fashion, a supremely evil dude named Zaggart and the six minions of his group Mistral have torn the world asunder.
 While this would give reason for most god-knights to set off on an RPG-style adventure, Landis is a man who knows time is money and rightfully flies off to seven stages of shooting action.